 - ABA Task Force on Human Trafficking, co-chair (2012 – 2014)

-- Held numerous positions of leadership in the ABA Litigation Section
+- Served on the Council of, and held numerous positions of leadership in, the ABA Litigation Section

 - Served on the ABA’s Council on Racial and Ethnic Justice, Commission on Racial and Ethnic Diversity, Commission on Sexual Orientation and Gender Identity, Commission on Hispanic Rights and Responsibilities